 -Andy Nguyen (01-19-07)

-We have many customers who ask about how to replace the cones in each end of the torsion springs.
-The first time I did it 28 years ago it took me at least 2 hours.
-Hopefully these instructions will help you avoid the same sweat and strain.
+We have many customers who ask about how to replace the cones at each end of the torsion springs.
+The first time I did it 28 years ago, it took me at least 2 hours.
+Hopefully, these instructions will help you avoid the same sweat and strain.
 IMPORTANT: We recommend removing your existing cones before ordering torsion springs without cones to assure you can remove them successfully.

 The third step is the critical one for removing the spring from the cone.
 Hook the end of the spring wire, not the outside of the coils, with a pipe wrench or large channel locks, and turn the wrench until the spring comes off the cone.
 With a 16" pipe wrench, it should require about 10 pounds of pressure.

 After removing the cones and before installing the new springs on the cones, remove any oil that may be on the cones.

 The next step is to reinstall the cones in the springs.
 This can be done in a vise, but I have always found it easier to do this with the springs and cones on the shaft.

 To install, the cones, begin by turning each spring onto the cones by hand.
 Next, grip the 4th, 5th, 6th, and 7th coils from each end with the pipe wrench or large channel locks.
 You will need to adjust your pipe wrench a couple of times to get a good grip on the spring.